-Every mid-sized company runs into the same decision sooner or later: buy a software product that already exists, or build one to measure.
-It is usually framed as a matter of cost — off-the-shelf is cheaper — and that is the surest way to get it wrong.
-The right question is not which one costs less, but where your competitive advantage lies.
+Every mid-sized company runs into the same decision sooner or later.
+Buy a software product that already exists, or build one tailor-made.
+It is usually framed as a matter of cost, because off-the-shelf looks cheaper.
+That is the surest way to get it wrong.

 Buy where your operation is interchangeable